 - Baja California, Mexico

+One great city to visit in Georgia is Savannah.
 Savannah, Georgia, is a fun and interesting place to visit, as it’s full of Southern charm.
 There are cobblestone streets, enormous oak trees covered in moss, and picturesque antebellum mansions that will give you a glimpse into the historic past of the Southern United States.
 You can take a riverboat cruise, rent bikes and tour around the historic city, and even relax on the nearby sandy beaches.

 New Orleans, Louisiana

 A city unlike any other in the Unites States, New Orleans is known for its mix of African, French, and Southern culture; its unique food; and its vibrant music scene.
 You can learn a lot about the different cultures, familiarize yourself with Cajun and Creole cuisine, and enjoy the lively atmosphere.

 However, you may want to steer clear of Bourbon Street with kids.
 A paddle wheel steamboat tour along the Mississippi River is a highlight of any visit to New Orleans.